akyolog/nifi-cluster/README.md

 #### Next steps

-In my opinion, the shell access denial is _probably_ the last hurdle which is hindering successful launch of Apache Nifi.
+In my opinion, the shell access denial is _probably_ the last hurdle which is hindering the successful launch of Apache Nifi.
 Once this access problem is resolved, hopefully the Nifi Cluster will be up and running and ready for configuration.